 The management expense ratio (MER) is the annual fee charged by an ETF issuer, expressed as a percentage of assets under management.
 It is one component of the total cost of owning an ETF.
 The following ETFs have among the lowest MERs of ASX-listed funds as at Q2 2026.

 Last updated: Q2 2026.
-MER figures are reported from fund manager disclosures and reviewed quarterly.
+MER figures are sourced from each issuer's published disclosure documents and reviewed quarterly.
 This table is refreshed each quarter.

 | Ticker | Name | MER | Asset class |